This website uses cookies to ensure you get the best experience on our website. Learn More.

 The apex of the split-complimentary color combo would be the triadic combination.
 The colors in triadic combinations are located equally spaced from each other on the color wheel forming an equilateral triangle.

 Even when toned down or tinted, a triadic color scheme can be vibrant.
-For exactly the same reason, you have to be very careful by balancing triadic colors since they may easily turn from energetic to adolescent and amateur.
+For the same reason, you have to be very careful when applying triadic colors on websites since they may easily turn from energetic to adolescent and amateur.

 Square and tetrahedral schemes

 Similar to triadic, colors in the square combination are located at an equal distance on the color wheel.
 However, now, there are four of them, instead of three.
-Basically, tetrahedral and square color schemes represent combinations of two pairs of complementary colors.
+Tetrahedral and square color schemes represent combinations of two pairs of complementary colors.

 With these schemes, your design will surely stand out among competitors.
 Especially if “standing out” means being the brightest and the most cheerful company on the market.
-Beware of becoming too overwhelming – you still need users to locate that CTA button.
+Beware of becoming too overwhelming – your users still need to see that CTA button.

 Mind the context